muhammadmehdi89/Text-Summarization-using-Transformers/README.md

 1. Preparing your dataset
 2. Configuring the fine-tuning script
 3. Fine-tuning BART on your dataset
-4. Evaluating the fine-tuned model
+4. Evaluating the fine-tuned model.